-Moral or Decency Offenses (including Use of Profanity)
+Moral or Decency Offenses

 Jackson State University students are expected to dress in a manner appropriate to the occasion and environment on and off campus.
 In all situations, faculty and staff members have the authority to stipulate dress regulations for their classes, other events and activities sponsored by the University.